-The tracking devices musn’t impair their flight.
+The tracking devices must not impair their flight.
 So it’s got to be well designed, have had minimal impact on the bird, but have maximum data collection.

 Our early attempts were using off-the-shelf GPS devices.
 We just found boxes, tried to put solar panels on them.
 They were huge and, they were big and they were unreliable.
-So, Additive Manufacturing’s been a game change, an absolute game changer.
+So, Additive Manufacturing’s been a game-changer, an absolute game-changer.